molmod/soapboxslide/README.md

 Note that the above surface plots show dashed circles centered on the waypoints, whose radius is the target radius.

+The `Slide` class also features two potentially useful methods:

+- `Slide.plot` can be used to prepare a drawing of the slide on which one can overlay additional results.
+- `Slide.get_hits` can be used to check which waypoints were reached by a given trajectory.

+Consult their respective docstrings for more information on how to use these methods.

 ## Storing and Sharing Trajectory Data

 The `soapboxslide` module also implements a `Trajectory` class for storing the results of a numerical integration of one or more particles sliding over the surface.